JaedenBardati/jaba/README.md

 Some commonly used code, mostly for [GIZMO](http://www.tapir.caltech.edu/~phopkins/Site/GIZMO.html) or [SKIRT](https://skirt.ugent.be/root/_home.html) simulations and analysis.
 This is primarily composed of my python 3 `jabapy` package, but I also include some useful scripts.
 The goal is for it to be *portable, expandable, and easy to use*.

-All you need is bash (so some unix-based system like mac or linux).
-The `install.sh` file will set up everything else you may need, including python, conda, simulation codes, etc. I have only tested it on the computers and clusters that I have access to, so use with caution.
+All you need is bash (e.g., some unix-based system like mac or linux).
+The `install.sh` file will set up everything else you may need, including python, conda, simulation codes, etc. Note that I have only tested it on the computers and clusters that I have access to, so use with caution.
+This comes with no guarantee that it will work as intended or even work at all.

 ## Install